Loma Linda University Health

 Clinical Nurse B-FIT~ED Surge

 Job Description ED Surge (Part-time, Day Shift) Job Summary: The Clinical Nurse B- Flexible Integrated Team (FIT) is part of Loma Linda University Medical Center-Murrieta (LLUMC-Murrieta) float pool.
 The FIT nurse functions out of a home department and reassigns to a LLUMC-Murrieta patient care department where additional staffing is needed to cover sick calls, vacations, federal and state legislative leaves or vacancies.
 Exhibits flexibility and readily accepts assignments where needed.
 Utilizes discretion and independent judgment to prioritize, coordinate, provide and document direct and indirect age-specific and developmentally appropriate quality patient- centered care in a fast-paced environment.
 Performs the nursing process (assessment, care planning, intervention, evaluation) with minimal supervision and in accordance with established Professional Practice Model (Duffy's Quality Caring Theory) to achieve proficient individualized physical, psychosocial and spiritual wellness and provide compassionate bereavement support as appropriate.
 Functions in a skills mix environment and delegates tasks to unlicensed staff in accordance with scope of practice.
 Applies theoretical concepts to clinical practice and exhibits self-motivation to continually expand knowledge base and clinical skills with a focus in area of specialty.
 Meets qualifications, licensure, certifications, competencies and staffing requirements as defined by department’s Plan for Providing Care (PPC).
 Exhibits refined interpersonal skills that portray professionalism and maximize excellence in customer service and safe patient care.
 Contributes to a work environment of caring and cooperation among a culturally diverse workforce and patient population.
 Performs other duties as needed.
 Education and Experience: Bachelor of Science Degree in Nursing (BSN) required.
 Employees are eligible to be promoted into the CN-C FIT classification when criteria outlined in the Clinical Advancement Program (CAP) handbook and job specifications outlined in CN-C FIT job description are met.
-Completion of Basic Arrythmia Recognition Training (BART) or BART Challenge Exam.
 Knowledge and Skills: Demonstrates basic competencies in clinical nursing.
 Ability to apply theoretical concepts to clinical practice and continually expands knowledge base and clinical skills with a focus in area of specialty and population served.
 Basic knowledge of healthcare regulations and accreditation required.
 Exhibits professional behavior at all times and works calmly and responds courteously when under pressure.
 Able to speak, read and write legibly in English (and Spanish preferred) with professional quality; use computer, printer and software programs necessary to the position, e.g., Word, Excel, Outlook, PowerPoint, electronic medical record, electronic event reporting program; troubleshoot and calibrate patient care equipment; perform technical patient care activities; relate and communicate positively, effectively and professionally with others; be assertive and consistent in following and enforcing policies; lead, supervise, teach and collaborate; accept direction; think critically; work independently with minimal supervision; perform basic math functions; manage multiple assignments effectively; organize and prioritize workload; problem solve; recall information with accuracy; pay close attention to detail; distinguish colors and smells as necessary for patient care; discern temperature variances through touch; hear sufficiently for general conversation in person and on the telephone; identify and distinguish various sounds associated with the work place; see adequately to read computer screens, medical records and written documents necessary to position.
 Licensures and Certifications: Active California Registered Nurse (RN) license required.
 Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification issued by the American Heart Association required.
+Other certifications required as listed in the department-specific Plan for Providing Care.
 About Us Our mission is to continue the teaching and healing ministry of Jesus Christ.
 Our core values are compassion, excellence, humility, integrity, justice, teamwork and wholeness.
 About The Team Loma Linda University Health is a Seventh-day Adventist, faith and values based Christian institution.
 Candidates must understand and embrace the mission, purpose, and identity of Loma Linda and its affiliated entities.
 We are an equal opportunity employer committed to the principles of diversity.
 We provide equal opportunities in all aspects of the employment process to every individual, regardless of gender, race, color, age, national origin, ancestry, physical or mental disability, marital or veteran status, genetic information or any other characteristic protected by law.
 In addition, we will provide reasonable accommodations for otherwise qualified individuals requesting an accommodation due to a disability.
 If you need accommodation assistance with accessing our job listings or completing an application, or during any other phase of employment with us, please contact Human Resources Management at (909) 651-4001.
 Loma Linda University Medical Center Murrieta is a religiously-qualified Equal Opportunity Employer under Title VII of Civil Rights Act of 1964.
 No question on this application is asked for the purpose of unlawfully limiting or excluding any applicant’s consideration for employment because of race, color, religion, gender, age, national origin, disability, genetic information, or any other status protected by applicable law.
 If you need a reasonable accommodation in the hiring process, please notify Human Resource Management.
 We appreciate your interest in Loma Linda and wish you success in your job search!

 Loma Linda University Health